linuxmint/ubiquity/autopilot/README.md

 ============

 This document describes how to setup and run automated autopilot tests of Ubiquity.
-These testcases work for Ubuntu, Xubuntu and Lubuntu. and should work for all other flavours of Ubuntu.
+These testcases work for Linux Mint, Xubuntu and Lubuntu. and should work for all other flavours of Linux Mint.

 Source code: `lp:ubiquity`